xuandt1289/PySpark/README.md

 # Spark Python
-A collection of Python Spark examples  as Jupyter notebooks
+A collection of Python Spark examples  as Jupyter notebooks and Online Movie Recommendation application.